void-devourer/predictive-maintenance-ml/README.md

 ### 6. Persistence

-The complete prediction and AI explanation are stored in PostgreSQL.
+The complete prediction and AI explanation are stored in Supabase PostgreSQL.

 ### 7. Visualization